 - Plus One Pizza (26 Olive Street, Caldwell) – Popular local pizza place serving pizza, wings, subs, stromboli and breadsticks.
 Can order by phone or online for pick-up or delivery.
 One of the few places in the area that does delivery.

 - Wolf Run Drive-In Ice cream & Sandwich Shop (16417 Wolf Run Road, Caldwell) – This seasonal spot serves burgers, hot dogs, fries, snacks, and ice cream.
 They have over 35 flavors of milkshakes!
-Always stopped here as kids after a visit to Wolf Run Valley Park for ice cream.
+Always stopped here as kids after a visit to Wolf Run Valley Park for ice cream in the summers.

 - Golden Plaza (135 Main Street, Belle Valley) – A restaurant and dive bar serving American classics.
 Famous locally for its broasted chicken.